MrMoose/CloudConnector/README.md

 it around until you are done tracing.
 For the actual information you open segments upon it and close them when you are done.
 Times are tracked.

-If you are using `IPubsub` to retrieve messages, and your message already contains such a trace information, the `FPubsubMessage` object will already contain a `CloudTrace` ready.
+If you are using `IQueue` to retrieve messages, and your message already contains such a trace information, the `FQueueMessage` object will already contain a `CloudTrace` ready.
 If not, you can create one using `ICloudTracing::start_trace()`._
 Let's go back to our previous Q retrieve example.